jb753/compflow/docs/api.rst

 This page defines the application--program interface for the compflow module.
-The nomenclature section sets out the names and symbols for the quantites calculated by the code, then the functions are listed in three categories.
+The nomenclature section sets out the names and symbols for the quantites calculated by the code, then the main functions are listed in three categories.
 First, evaluation of a non-dimensional group given Mach number; second, the reverse operation of finding the Mach number that corresponds to the value of another quantity; and third, evaluation of derivatives with respect to Mach number.
+This page concludes with a description of the lookup table function.

 .. note::

-    The library makes no attempt to validate input data, in the interests of speed.
-So, for example, feeding any function a negative Mach number will silently produce bogus results.
+    The library makes minimal attempts to validate input data, in the interests of speed.
+So, for example, feeding most functions a negative Mach number will silently produce bogus results.
 If this is not what you want, validate your own data before calling the library.

 .. _nomen: